'Francis Dubreuil' rose Description

 Registration name: Francis Dubreuil

 Exhibition name: Francis Dubreuil

 Crimson, purple shading.
-Mild to strong, opinions vary fragrance.
-Small to medium, very double, cupped bloom form.
+Crooked stalks.
+Mild to strong, apple, opinions vary fragrance.
+Small to medium, very double, borne mostly solitary, cupped, nodding or "weak neck" bloom form.
 Prolific, blooms in flushes throughout the season.
 Long buds.

 Upright, well-branched.
 Dark green foliage.